ArvinZheng/babyfish/README.md

 # What is BabyFish?

+BabyFish is an Object Association Management framework(Let's call it OAM), it can be split to 2 parts.

-### 1. BabyFish is a Java framework for data model classes.
+### 1. A Java framework for data model classes.

 Generally speaking, program can be split to three layers: data accessing layer, business logic layer and Presentation layer, but there are some data model classes that do not belong to none of those layers, they are standalone and shared by every layer.
 Often, people call it "Entity Classes" too.

+It's easy for developer to create a simple class without associations, but it's hard for developer to create complex object graph with bidirectional associations.
+BabyFish help developer to to create powerful object graph with auto synchroization bidirectional associations fastly with a little code.

 There are many technologies for those three layers, but unfortunately, the data model classes that are shared by every layer are often neglected, people often think writing some C-structure style classes with some getter and setter is enough.
 BabyFish tries to try to change this phenomenon, it is a framework of data model classes.